anudeepreddyt/git_anudeep/README.md

 ---

-**weatherApp/

-A simple and clean weather app built using HTML, CSS, and JavaScript.
-Users can enter any city name to instantly see the city, temperature (°C), weather condition, and humidity.
-The app fetches live data from the OpenWeather API and displays it using dynamic DOM elements.
-If an invalid city is entered, a clear error message appears.
-Lightweight, beginner-friendly, and great for learning API integration.

----

-**AQI_App/
+**Weather_AQI_App/

-A clean and simple web app that lets you check the real-time Air Quality Index for any city.
-Just enter a city name and the app fetches live AQI data using the OpenWeather Air Pollution API.
-It shows the current AQI level, major pollutants like PM2.5, PM10, NO₂, O₃, and more.
-The background color also changes automatically based on how good or bad the air quality is — making the experience more visual and easy to understand.
-This project is a great example of working with APIs, handling user input, updating the DOM, and creating smooth UI feedback using JavaScript.
+This is a simple and clean web app that lets you check the real-time Weather and Air Quality Index (AQI) of any city using the OpenWeather API.
+It automatically finds the city’s coordinates, fetches the data, and updates the UI with smooth transitions and color indicators based on air quality.
+It also handles errors, validates inputs, and neatly switches between Weather and AQI views for a better user experience.
+Features: Search any city for Weather or AQI, view live details like temperature, humidity, conditions, AQI levels, and pollutants (PM2.5, PM10, NO₂, O₃), dynamic background color based on AQI, and smart error handling.
+Tech Used: HTML, CSS, JavaScript, OpenWeather API.

 ---